asyncapi/website/pages/docs/migration/migrating-to-v3.md

     - name: e-commerce
 ```

-### Server URL splitting up
+## Server URL splitting up
-A confusion that arose from time to time was what the URL of a [Server Object](https://www.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#serverObject) should include.
+There was occasional confusion regarding what the URL of a [Server Object](https://www.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#serverObject) should include.

 <Asyncapi3ServerComparison className="my-8" />

-In v2, defining the URL was always as one long URL, sometimes even duplicating information such as protocol.
+In v2, the URL was often a lengthy string, sometimes redundantly including details like the protocol.

-In v3, the `url` property has now been split up into `host`, `pathname`, and as in v2 `protocol`, making the information explicit.
+In v3, the `url` property has been divided into `host`, `pathname`, and `protocol`—as was the case in v2—making the information more explicit.

 ```yml
 asyncapi: 2.6.0
 servers: